 LEASE.
 A written agreement between an owner and a tenant for the leasing of a dwelling unit to the tenant.
 The lease establishes the conditions for occupancy of the dwelling unit by a family with housing assistance payments under a HAP contract between the owner and the PHA.
 In cooperative housing, a written agreement between a cooperative and a member of the cooperative.
-The agreement establishes the conditions for occupancy of the member's family with housing assistance payments to the cooperative under a HAP contract between the contract between the owner are member's family with housing assistance payments to the cooperative under a HAP contract between the cooperative and the PHA.
+The agreement establishes the conditions for occupancy of the member's family with housing assistance payments to the cooperative under a HAP contract between the cooperative and the PHA.